 The players – to a man – were hands up for extra-time and one last roll of the dice – Beauden Barrett was still chomping at the bit twenty minutes later in the interview area – but the Head Coaches were – both – more sanguine.
 And while professionally the draw was a pain in the arse to deal with, the Corinthian in me quite liked the idea of the two teams scrapping out a six-week stalemate.
 There’s a dignity, a nobility and a sense of camaraderie about shared spoils and the patchwork of players posing for the closing picture, arms round shoulders and beaming broadly was truly heart-warming.

-Back at the hotel, we drank it all through one last time although – unbelievably – the bar was empty by three the next morning.
+Back at the hotel, we drank it all through one last time although – unbelievably – the bar was empty by one thirty the next morning.
 People were clearly taking the draw more seriously than I’d thought and the sense of anti-climax was stifling.